-To change the configurable port numbers in the Engine:
+To change the default ports in the Engine:

 - 1. Log in to the Web Console of the Appliance that hosts the Engine. - 2.
 Select the APPLIANCE tab at the top of the Web Console. - 3.
 Click Security on the left-hand side menu. - 4.
 Under Nexthink Ports, find the following configurable ports: - 1.
-In Collector TCP port, type in the port number for the TCP connection of the Collector with the Engine that enables the Engage and Act features, as well as the automatic updates.
+Tick Allow Collector TCP port 443 to enable the communication with the Collectors through the default TCP port 443. - Remember that this option requires your own digital certificates. - 2.
+Tick Allow Collector TCP port to enable the communication with the Collectors through a custom TCP port. - 1.
+Type in the port number for the custom TCP connection of the Collector with the Engine.
 For this connection, you must use a port that does not require root privileges; that is, the port number must be above 1024.
-Default is 8443. - 2.
-In Collector UDP port, type in the port number for the UDP connection that sends device information and user activity to the Engine.
-Default is 999. - 3.
+Default is 8443. - ♦ This option can work with the default certificates generated during the federation of the Appliances. - 3.
+Tick Allow Collector UDP port to enable the communication of the Collectors through UDP. - 1.
+Type in the port number for the UDP connection that sends device information and user activity to the Engine.
+Default is 999. - ♦ The UDP connection does not require digital certificates. - 4.
 In Web API, type in the port number of the TCP connection used to integrate with the Engine via the NXQL language.
 This connection also requires a port number higher than 1024.
-Default is 1671 (changed to 1679 in the example below).
+Default is 1671.